First Steps with Telerik UI for WinForms

 Next Steps

-Now that you have the Telerik UI for WinForms controls running in your project, you may want to explore their features, customize their behavior or change their appearance.
-Below you can find guidance on getting started with such tasks:
+Now that Telerik UI for WinForms is running in your project, you can explore control features, customize behavior, or change the visual appearance:

 Utilizing the Telerik AI Tools

 Telerik UI for WinForms offers AI-powered development assistance through a unified MCP (Model Context Protocol) server.
-It delivers intelligent, context-aware guidance directly in your IDE.
-The unified MCP server integrates with your IDE to provide contextual help and automate repetitive tasks, so you can explore the library more easily and build feature-rich applications faster.
+It provides context-aware guidance directly in your IDE and can help automate repetitive tasks while you explore the library and build applications faster.

-If you are interested in getting started with the Telerik AI tool, follow this guide: Getting Started with the Telerik UI for WinForms AI Coding Assistant
+If you want to start using the Telerik AI tool, see Getting Started with the Telerik UI for WinForms AI Coding Assistant.